Scyne/FakeCoin/README.md

 FakeCoin, the brainchild of Scynetoshi Blackamoto, is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins
+ - ~84 million total FAKs (Pronounced "fAuk")

 The rest is the same as Bitcoin except better.
- - 50 coins per block
+ - 50 FAKs per block
  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the FakeCoin client sofware, see https://www.reddit.com/r/FakeCoin/.
+For more information, as well as an immediately useable, binary version of the FakeCoin client sofware, visit https://www.reddit.com/r/FakeCoin/.

 License
 -------